 Recent work in Australia with other indigenous populations, specifically the Aboriginal and Torres Strait Islander peoples, identified the positive impact of a culturally-informed asthma mHealth tool (mobile app + webpage).
 Utilization of this mHealth tool 1) improved short-term asthma knowledge among Aboriginal and Torres Strait Islander parent/guardians of children with asthma, and 2) served as ongoing culturally-informed asthma resource that was easily accessible and able to communicate vital health information between the health care provider and the patient or parent/guardian.

 The study team will work in partnership with Papa Ola Lōkahi, the Native Hawaiian Health Board, utilizing a community based participatory research methodology.
 The redesign will ensure alignment with the Hawai‘i Department of Health’s Asthma Plan 2030, specifically to improve asthma management among those most at-risk.
 With permission and support from the Australian team, we will utilize the existing tool’s content for the redesign.
+This study is approved by University of Hawaii Office of Research Institutional Review Board protocol #2023-00376.

 This study is being done by Donna-Marie Palakiko, PhD, RN, APRN.
 Donna-Marie is a nurse and faculty at the University of Hawai‘i at Mānoa in the Department of Nursing.